encse/secchallenge2023/crypto/raw-power/solution/README.md

 hashlib.sha512(key).hexdigest()
 ```

-Tthe rest is just combining these Lego bricks.
-It's against the rules to provide a runnable script, so I let you do it on your own.
+The rest is just combining these Lego bricks.
+It's against the rules to provide a runnable script, so you have to do it on your own.